Your free business.com+ membership unlocks exclusive tech deals and advisor support

 People who work at small companies are often more loyal than professionals in large businesses because their work is valued and they enjoy being part of a small, tight-knit team.
 They thrive on collaboration with co-workers and often feel a sense of purpose, involvement and importance.

-However, if people are leaving your rapidly growing company, it’s a sure sign of a disconnect between your business and its broader mission.
+However, if people are leaving your rapidly growing company, it’s a telling sign of a disconnect between your employees and the business’s broader mission.
+When a business growing too fast outpaces its own culture, retention suffers across the board.

 Did You Know?Did you know

-Healthy businesses typically maintain annual turnover rates below 10%.
+Healthy businesses typically maintain annual turnover rates below 10 percent.
 Want to see how you stack up?
-Use our employee turnover calculator to find out what your business’s turnover rate is.
+Use our employee turnover calculator to find out what your business's turnover rate is.

 What to do about high staff turnover